DiabetesSistersVoices is an online community for women living with diabetes, where they can ask questions, share experiences and search for resources.

 Where are the opportunities to be involved in this project?

-We are looking for diverse groups of women with diabetes (rural/urban, diverse racial and ethnic backgrounds, diverse incomes, all ages) to join the site and engage with us and others about what questions are important for researchers to address to take better care of them and their families.
+Members of the community come from diverse groups of women with any kind of diabetes (rural/urban, diverse racial and ethnic backgrounds, diverse incomes, all ages) to join the site and engage with us and others about what questions are important for researchers to address to take better care of them and their families.

-Your participation will help us put all the ideas together into a final report called The Patient-Centered Women’s Health and Diabetes Report - for our patients, policy-makers, advocates, researchers, clinicians and other groups to better understand what priorities in research should be.
+Participation in the online community has informed The Patient-Centered Women’s Health and Diabetes Report - for our patients, policy-makers, advocates, researchers, clinicians and other groups to better understand what priorities in research should be.